ml4wifi-devs/mapc-optimal/docs/index.rst

 ``mapc-optimal`` is a tool for finding the optimal solution of the Multi-Access Point Coordination (MAPC) scheduling problem with coordinated spatial reuse (C-SR) for IEEE 802.11 networks.
-It provides a linear programming solution to find the upper bound on network performance.
+It provides a mixed-integer linear programming solution to find the upper bound on network performance.
 A detailed description can be found in:

 -  TODO

 Features
 --------